-My teenagers love the phrase ‘calm down’ except when it is applied to them, of course!
+My teenagers love the phrase ‘calm down’ except when applied to them.
 Actually, I haven’t met anyone who likes to be told to calm down.

-The overused sentiment is usually expressed as a minor outburst or dramatic reaction, but in reality, learning how to calm down when stressed is helpful when we face certain situations.
+The overused sentiment is usually expressed after a minor incident or dramatic reaction, but in reality, learning how to calm down when stressed is helpful when we face certain situations.

-Replacing fear, anxiety, and stress with peace is not easy but is possible when we trust that God is in control of our circumstances.
+Replacing fear, anxiety, and stress with peace is not easy but possible when we trust that God is in control of our circumstances

 How to Calm Anxiety and Nerves

-For years our family and friends vacationed at a beautiful beach on the Gulf of Mexico.
+Our family and several friends vacationed at a beautiful beach on the Gulf of Mexico.
 As our children grew, the trip was one of the highlights of our year promising fun, relaxation, and companionship.

-One beautiful afternoon our friend set out for a twenty-minute sail with several of the teenagers on board.
-As they sailed away, the rest of us talked and relaxed on the beach not realizing that knowing how to calm anxiety and nerves would soon become a useful skill.
+Our friend set out for a twenty-minute sail with several teenagers on board.
+As they sailed away, the rest of us talked and relaxed on the beach not realizing that knowing how to calm anxiety and nerves would soon become useful skills.

-We paced and looked out on the water for glimpses of the boat’s return.
+We paced and looked at the water for glimpses of the boat’s return.
+We needed to review, how to calm down.

-In the midst of stressful situations, like this one, our emotions tend to jump into high gear and it becomes increasingly harder to choose peace over anxiety.
+In stressful situations, like this one, our emotions tend to jump into high gear and it becomes increasingly harder to choose peace over anxiety and nerves.

-Anxiety is a natural response when someone we love may be at risk; we are scared.
-It is during these moments that knowing how to calm down when stressed and scared is most vital.
+Anxiety is a natural response when someone we love may be at risk.
+Knowing how to calm down when stressed is vital when we are frightened.

 Logically, a storm was not brewing, everyone wore life jackets and could swim, the water was calm and we could see the boat, a distant speck on the horizon.

-We just needed a better plan on how to calm down and remain hopeful.
+We needed a plan on how to calm down our anxiety and nerves and remain hopeful.

 How to Find Peace

-My friend did not need to calm down because she never gave in to the pull of fear.
-She was not discouraged and exhibited peace in the storm.
+My friend did not need to calm down because she never gave in to the push of anxiety.
+She remained content, happy and encouraged.
+She exhibited peace in the storm.

-She set a great example of how to remain at peace and not give in to the pull of stress and anxiety.
+She set a great example of how to calm down. remain at peace and not give in to the pull of stress and anxiety.
 She was confident and trusted God and her husband.

 What Does Jesus Say About Peace?